 As a stage actor, I was never been a fan of monologues, because they didn’t really seem like acting to me.
-They stuck me as isolated- only half of what acting is because there was no interaction.
+They struck me as isolated- only half of what acting is because there was no interaction.
 Acting for me was about listening to another and interacting, not just one person emoting in a vacuum, pontificating off into space!

 So, despite my dislike of solo monologues, I’ve come to appreciate that reading out loud alone can be a great way to strengthen and advance your voice acting “muscles.”

 I’ve posted below links to various readings and monologues for you to work with.
 I’ve drawn these from books I’ve been reading recently, as well as from movies I’ve liked and some classics from Shakespeare and others.